José de San Martín: Later life

 After his retirement, San Martín intended to live in Cuyo.
 Although the war of independence had ended in the region, the Argentine Civil Wars continued.
 The unitarians wanted to organize the country as a unitary state centered on Buenos Aires, and the federalists preferred a federation of provinces.
 San Martín had good relations with the federal caudillos and a personal feud with unitarian leader Bernardino Rivadavia, but tried to stay neutral.
 San Martín's wife, María de los Remedios de Escalada, died in 1823, so he returned to Buenos Aires.
 He took his daughter Mercedes Tomasa, who was living with her mother's family, and sailed to Europe.

 After a failed attempt to settle in France, he moved to Britain and then to the capital of present-day Belgium, Brussels, where he settled.
 He intended to live there until Mercedes completed her education and then return to Argentina.
 Rivadavia visited Brussels and San Martín intended to challenge him to a duel, but was dissuaded by Diego Paroissien.

 Despite his feud with Rivadavia, who was appointed President of Argentina, San Martín offered his military services in the War with Brazil, but received no response.
 He sailed to the country when Rivadavia was deposed and replaced by the federal Manuel Dorrego, and the war ended in the interim.
 He intended to return anyway, as a federal government would spare him the persecution he would otherwise have received from the unitarians.
 He was unable to do as he planned.
-When his ship docked in Río de Janeiro he was informed that the unitarian Juan Lavalle had deposed Dorrego, and when he reached Montevideo he was informed that Lavalle had captured and executed Dorrego and begun a campaign of terror against all federals in the country.
+When his ship docked in Rio de Janeiro he was informed that the unitarian Juan Lavalle had deposed Dorrego, and when he reached Montevideo he was informed that Lavalle had captured and executed Dorrego and begun a campaign of terror against all federals in the country.
 The ship arrived in Buenos Aires, but San Martín did not leave it, instead returning to Montevideo.
 Lavalle was unable to put down the federal rebellion against him, and offered San Martín the government.
 San Martín declined and returned to Brussels.